qcaoSpring/qcaoSpring.github.io/theme-setup/index.md

 ### Categories

-In the sample posts folder you may have noticed `categories: articles` in the YAML front matter.
+In the sample posts folder you may have noticed `categories: academic` in the YAML front matter.
 Categories can be used to group posts into sub-folders.
 If you decide to rename or add categories you will need to create new category index pages.

 For example.
-Say you want to group all your posts under blog/ instead of articles/.
-In your post add `categories: blog` to the YAML front matter, rename or duplicate articles/index.md to blog/index.md and update the *for loop* to limit posts to just the blog category.
+Say you want to group all your posts under blog/ instead of academic/.
+In your post add `categories: blog` to the YAML front matter, rename or duplicate academic/index.md to blog/index.md and update the *for loop* to limit posts to just the blog category.

 ```liquid
 {% raw %}